 Even in non-pet-owning environments like nursing homes, research has shown that pets brought in through pet-visitation programs have positive effects on the senior residents.
 They become more alert, smile and talk more with each other.

 - Pet-owning seniors, even those recently bereaved, suffer less depression and demand less medical care for mild illnesses, than non-pet-owners.

-The same was observed among elderly residents in health centers, in the presence of visiting pet animals.
+According to attorneys for elder law planning claims, the same was observed among elderly residents in health centers, in the presence of visiting pet animals.